Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

 There are three question types available: Yes/No, Multiple Choice, and Long Answer.

-To create questions, visit your build's Questions page, and click on 'Add Question'.
+To create questions, visit your builds Questions page, and click on 'Add Question'.
 If you choose Multiple Choice, you'll need to enter a list of possible answers for your testers to choose from &mdash; otherwise, you'll only need to enter your question's, well, question.
 If your build has no questions, you can also choose to migrate questions from another build (because seriously &mdash; who wants to do all that typing again)?

 After restarting your application on an approved device when you pass the checkpoint associated with your questions a Test Flight modal question form will appear on the screen asking the beta tester to answer your question.